-HOUGHTON, Mich. ━ Growing up, we were a union family.
-My father worked on the railroad, and my mother was a nurse.
+Growing up, Bob was raised in a union family.
+His father worked on the railroad, and his mother was a nurse.
 Both were members of unions.
-Today, as former State Department employees in the U.S. Foreign Service, my wife Peggy and I are members of the AFSA.
+Today, as former State Department employees in the U.S. Foreign Service, Bob and his wife, Peggy, are members of the AFSA.

-Amidst all the barbeques, fairs, and other celebrations we had this weekend, we need to take time to recognize the meaning of Labor Day.
-Labor Day is our annual celebration of all workers.
-It is a holiday to recognize the many contributions workers have made to America's strength, prosperity, and well-being.
+Amidst all the barbeques, fairs, and other celebrations on Labor Day Weekend, we need to take time to recognize the meaning of our celebrations.
+Through policies that protect our workers, we must continuously recognize the many contributions the labor movement has made to America's strength, prosperity, and well-being.

 Benefits for the employer: